 If you see any of these signs, discard your meat altogether.

 However, seeing a darker red or pink in your chicken meat doesn’t always mean it’s gone bad.
 These color changes are normal for chicken meat as long as it is stored properly.

 How To Properly Store Cooked and Raw Chicken

 Safely handling chicken meat is simple, but some people may neglect food safety steps when storing their chicken in their fridge and freezer.

 First, before storing cooked chicken in the fridge, ensure that it’s cooled down.
+Putting leftovers in a shallow container helps them to cool faster before putting them in the refrigerator or freezer.
 Wrap the cooled chicken in airtight foil or plastic wrap, so it retains its quality.

 Similarly, you can wrap raw chicken pieces in aluminum foil before putting it in the fridge for better quality.
 Keep a whole raw chicken in it’s original packaging.

-Never put raw and other food beside each other.
+Never put raw and cooked food beside each other.
 The raw chicken juices may come into contact with the cooked food, spreading bacteria and contaminating your ready-to-eat meal.